 EB-1 Green Card SQL Server Architect

-Getting an EB1 green card is to be able to demonstrate that professionals like Saurabh do exist and they work are the very top level of Big Data and without their skills many companies simply could not exist.
+Getting an EB1 green card is to be able to demonstrate that professionals like our client do exist and they work are the very top level of Big Data and without their skills many companies simply could not exist.

 Question and Answer Interview

 1. Tell me about where you are from and a little bit about your career and what you do